 Opinion may be divided on the matter of Brexit, but that is not the only issue of uncertainty facing those in road haulage.
 Fleet owners and operators are being met with increasingly stringent emission standards, which most commentators feel is unlikely to be affected too much by Brexit.
 Added to this, vehicle safety standards are changing too: the Safer Lorry Scheme’s mirror requirements (that only came into force on 1 September 2015) are now deemed inferior compared with the low entry cab models which will receive the highest ratings under the new Direct Vision Standard (currently in consultation mode).

-With all of these issues of uncertainty, we take a look at three key issues you need to consider when deciding whether to buy your fleet or opt for commercial vehicle hire instead.
+With all of these issues of uncertainty, the question then becomes: hire or buy?
+Here we take a look at three key issues you need to consider when deciding whether to buy your fleet or opt for commercial vehicle hire instead.

 Capital and cash flow